 The key to perfect old fashioned rolled oats is to use about twice as much liquid as most recipes say to use.
 Most recipes (including oatmeal boxes) have you use a ratio of 1 part oats to 2 parts liquid by volume, but I much prefer 1 part oats to 4 parts liquid by volume (that’s about 1 part oats to 9 parts liquid by weight).
 Or if you don’t feel like doing the math, just follow the recipe at the end of this post.

-As my grandmother would probably want me to remind you—don’t forget that this method has fewer calories than thick gloopy oatmeal (depending on the kind of milk you use), so be generous with the serving size if you’re hungry.
+As my grandmother would probably want me to remind you: Don’t forget that this method has fewer calories than thick gloopy oatmeal (depending on the kind of milk you use).
+So be generous with the serving size if you’re hungry.
 It’s very light, so you might want to eat a bigger bowl than usual if you like to start off your day with a big breakfast.

-how to top it
+how to top it:

 The following recipe includes instructions for macerating strawberries, a really easy method for preparing a lightly sweetened fruit topping.
 You can macerate pretty much any fruit (especially peaches, plums, nectarines, other berries, etc.) by sprinkling them with a little sugar, and letting their juices accumulate in the fridge for at least 30 minutes (more like 24 hours is ideal).
 Use the syrup that collects sparingly (or generously!) as a little sweetener.

 I packed some macerated berries, rolled oats, and dry milk on a camping trip a couple weeks ago, and we had such a lovely breakfast of porridge and coffee.
-I mostly brought the oatmeal for myself, but for lack of anything else to eat, Simon accepted a bowl with a weary smile, and ever since, it’s become his new favorite breakfast.
+I mostly brought the oatmeal for myself, but for lack of anything else to eat, Simon accepted a bowl of smooth and creamy oatmeal with a weary smile, and ever since, it’s become his new favorite breakfast.
 It was a fun turn of the tables, since Simon has always loved the outdoors, and I am a city mouse who has suddenly started to love camping after being cooped up indoors all year.
 It’s a good time to try something new!Print

 - Prep Time: 5